 Articles

-Stats and Awards Posted almost 10 years ago
+Stats and Awards Posted over 10 years ago

 ‘There are three kinds of lies,’ we are told, ‘lies, damned lies and statistics’.
 The often-used phrase is commonly used to cast doubt over the value of certain figures hailed as significant by others.
 But you will struggle to convince any modern rugby coach that they have no worth.